Name and Objectives of the Club

 72. Neither the Club nor its employees nor officers shall be held responsible for the loss or damage to any article brought into the Club by a member or visitor.

-The Committee shall have the power to vary the times of opening and closing the Club by resolution of the Committee.
+The Committee shall have the power to vary the days and times of opening and closing of the Club and Bar by resolution of the Committee.

 (Note.
-By resolution of the Committee the Club premises shall be closed on Monday and open on Tuesday to Saturday from 11.00 a.m.)
+By resolution of the Committee the Club premises shall be closed on Monday)

 Hours of Supply